 a.
 Quick Tips About the Types of Injuries and Incidents Covered by Personal Injury Protection

-Personal Injury Protection is a no fault coverage, so it does not matter how the person was hurt in the wreck.
+Personal Injury Protection is a type of no-fault coverage, so it does not matter how the person was hurt in the wreck.
 They might be hit by another car, hit a tree, or be hit by a car when walking down the street.
-In all of these circumstances Personal Injury Protection should cover the reasonable medical bill and 80% of lost wages.
+In all of these circumstances, Personal Injury Protection should cover the reasonable medical bills and 80% of lost wages.

 The policy is usually limited to only $2,500.00, but can be higher.

 4. Steps to Make a Claim on Personal Injury Protection Coverage

 a.
 Quick Tips About How to Make the Personal Injury Protection Claim

 1. Call the carrier and ask them to send a Personal Injury Protection Application.
 2. Fill out the application and return it to the adjuster.
 3. Send the police report with the application.
 4. Don’t sign medical releases unless absolutely necessary.
 5. Send bills to the adjuster (ICD-9 and CPT codes required).
 6. Get a check.

 The insurance carrier typically will send a Personal Injury Protection application that must be filled out and signed.
 Click to see an example of a Personal Injury Protection application from Amica.
 The application calls for a description of the wreck.
 We usually do not give any detail, but instead, attach the police report.
 We decline to provide a written statement because written statements can be used against you later.
 If you do give a written statement, then you must be careful when describing how the wreck happened and the nature and extent of your injuries.
 Those statements might be used by your own insurance company, or another insurance company, against you later.
 The application is signed at the bottom.
 There typically a place to sign higher up, but that line usually is an affirmation of no injury.